dvirvar/BasicShooter/README.md

 Anyone can host a server with either of the game modes and configure the number of teams and map selection.
 The individual who creates the server becomes the admin, and anyone can join that server to participate in thrilling donut battles.

+### Choose Your Game Mode

+1. **Gun-Master Mode**: Customize the order of weapon acquisition!
+Decide which weapons players get first and the sequence in which they progress through the arsenal as they earn kills.

+2. **Deathmatch Mode**: Define the rules for your Deathmatch server!
+Adjust various parameters such as max-players count, map, and team sizes to create intense battles with your preferred loadouts.

 ## Registration and Login

-To enhance your gaming experience, Donuts Shooter features a registration and login system.
-Create an account to keep track of your progress, stats, and achievements.
-Never lose your hard-earned donut customization and loadouts again!
+Donuts Shooter features a registration and login system.
+Create an account to never lose your donut customization and loadouts again!

 ## Customization